-The homeowners with even concrete in the home already have a strong base for garden decking, but uneven concrete cannot be efficiently dealt with to create a flat surface.
+Homeowners with even concrete already have a strong base for garden decking, but uneven concrete cannot be efficiently dealt with to create a flat surface.
 The deck’s construction is not rocket science, but it is not untroubled physically to play with the heavy lumber.
 We will share a few things, including materials, discussion, procedure, risk, time-saving tips, and some advice on making this less costly task labor-saving.

-Before we start there are 2 main questions to answer:
+Before we start, there are two primary questions to answer:

 Can you lay decking over slabs?

 Yes, you can lay decking over slabs.
-Try to cover your aging concrete patio with decking using materials such as pine or cedar or lower-maintenance products like composite decking or PVC.
+Use materials such as pine or cedar or lower-maintenance products like composite decking or PVC to cover your aging concrete patio.

 Can you put decking straight onto concrete?

-No, you can not put decking boards straight onto concrete or on the ground.
-Decking boards should be fixed to joists of a suitable sub-frame.
-The best way is to install Composite Decking on a solid concrete base using plastic composite joists.
+No, you can not put decking boards straight onto concrete or the ground.
+Decking boards should be fixed to joists of a suitable subframe.
+The best way to install composite decking on a solid concrete base is to use plastic composite joists.

 Now let us start :